ocgg/mdr/README.md

 **Future full support**:

 - [X] Newlines inside paragraphs/lists/quotes (currently only works with `\` before newline)
-- [X] Ordered lists (nested lists have unexpected behavior when more than ~26-39 items - but who writes lists that long?)
+- [X] Ordered lists (indentation not like GH for now, and nested lists have unexpected behavior when more than ~26-39 items - but who writes lists that long?)
 - [X] Tables (can behave weirdly or cause errors: dependency to tty-table will be removed to handle that)
 - [X] URL links (link references not supported yet)